stormchaserroleplaying/stormchaserRPG/Talents/Wizard/Diviner/index.md

 ---

 # Diviner ([Wizard](https://stormchaserroleplaying.com/stormchaserRPG/Talents/Wizard))
 The counsel of a diviner is sought by royalty and commoners alike, for all seek a clearer understanding of the past, present, and future.
-As a diviner, you strive to part the veils of space, time, and consciousness so that you can see clearly.
+As a diviner, you strive to part the veils of space, time and consciousness so that you can see clearly.
 You work to master spells of discernment, remote viewing, supernatural knowledge, and foresight.

 ## Branch Features